On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Results for fully-trained networks

-The above formula highlights a tradeoff between generalization error and robustness.
-Thus, we have identified a novel tradeoff between generalization and robustness for the neural network model \eqref{eq:nn} trained via SGD.
+The above formula highlights a tradeoff between test error and robustness.
+Thus, we have identified a novel tradeoff between approximation (test error) and robustness for the neural network model \eqref{eq:nn} trained via SGD.
 In the sequel, we shall establish such tradeoffs for other learning regimes.